hemanthkandasamy/M1_Movieticket_Booking/2_Architecture/README.md

-the flow chart which is required for shows the flow of excution of the program
+The flow chart which is required for shows the flow of excution of the program